Meningococcal disease

 MenACWY vaccines

 MenACWY vaccines can be co-administered with most other vaccines.
-However, there are some limitations for concomitant administration of Menactra (see below).

-In most studies, the frequency of reactions after vaccination was similar regardless of whether the vaccines were received together or separately.
+MenACWY vaccines are safe to use with most other vaccines given in childhood11-21 and adolescence.22-26 In most studies, the frequency of reactions after vaccination was similar regardless of whether the vaccines were received together or separately.
 Some studies showed slight increases in mild reactions when vaccines were given together.

-If a person needs to receive Nimenrix and a vaccine containing tetanus toxoid (such as Infanrix hexa), co-administration of these vaccines is preferred.
+If a person needs to receive Nimenrix and a vaccine containing tetanus toxoid (such as Infanrix hexa or Vaxelis), co-administration of these vaccines is preferred.
 Giving Nimenrix after a vaccine containing tetanus toxoid may interfere with the immune response against some meningococcal serogroups.
 There is uncertainty about whether this reduced immune response affects clinical protection, and there are no data on the optimal interval between the vaccines.
 Therefore, Nimenrix should be given as scheduled, even if it is being given shortly after a vaccine containing tetanus toxoid.

-MenB vaccines
+MenB vaccine

 Bexsero can be safely given with other routine vaccines.